2023-GC-Senior-Project/BTmapping/README.md

 # BTmapping
-## : Use RSSi Value to  have 1 ID per 1 person.
+## : Use RSSi Value to  have 1 ID per 1 person, to reduce `Re-ID` problem in MOT.

 <br>